-• Gaussian and Poisson distributions (as the distributions found in first year practicals), central limit theorem, least squares fitting (including weighted), meaning of residuals, confidence limits, simple statistical tests.

-• Practical implementation of the above in software and in data presentation, including
+- Gaussian and Poisson distributions (as the distributions found in first year practicals), central limit theorem, least squares fitting (including weighted), meaning of residuals, confidence limits, simple statistical tests. - Practical implementation of the above in software and in data presentation, including

-- a) How to produce a plot (e.g. labels, units, title, expression of uncertainties etc.). - b) How to describe and present a numerical answer sensibly, with appropriate precision. - c) Other useful skills in physics such as estimation.
+- b) How to describe and present a numerical answer sensibly, with appropriate precision. - c) Other useful skills in physics such as estimation.
 A pragmatic approach to data analysis should be stressed.